 Ready to merge?
 If your instructor thinks you’re ready, you might find yourself on a motorway lesson soon.
 Check out our guide to motorway driving so you’re sure to nail it!

 Remember, you can only go on the motorway with your instructor.
-If you’d like some extra non-motorway practice while learning to drive, you can get flexible, short-term learner driver insurance from two hours to 90 days and practice in a friend or family member’s car.
+If you’d like some extra non-motorway practice while learning to drive, you can get flexible, short-term learner driver insurance from 2 hours to 180 days and practice in a friend or family member’s car.